emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Ethical considerations

-Research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in accordance with the University of California, Davis Institutional Review Board Administration protocol 2078695-1.
+Research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in accordance with the University of California, Davis Institutional Review Board (IRB) Administration protocol 2078695-1.
 All participants provided written informed consent.
-Consent was also given for publication of the deidentified data by all participants.
-Participants were healthy volunteers and were selected from any gender and all ethnic and racial groups.
-Subjects were aged 18 or above, were able to fully understand spoken and written English, and were capable of following task instructions.
-Subjects had no skin conditions or wounds where electrodes were placed.
-Subjects were excluded if they had uncorrected vision problems or neuromotor disorders that prevented them from articulating speech.
-Children, adults who were unable to consent, and prisoners were not included in the experiments.
+All participants also provided consent for publication of deidentified data.
+Volunteers of any gender and from all racial and ethnic groups were eligible to participate.
+Participants were required to be at least 18 years old, able to understand spoken and written English, and able to follow task instructions.
+Participants had no skin conditions or wounds at electrode placement sites and were excluded if they had uncorrected vision problems.
+Children, individuals unable to provide informed consent, and prisoners were not included in the experiments.
+All participants were compensated in accordance with IRB protocols.